MicrosoftDocs/iis-docs/iis/configuration/system.applicationHost/sites/siteDefaults/bindings/binding.md

 ---
-title: "Adding a Default Binding &lt;binding&gt; | Microsoft Docs"
+title: "Adding a Default Binding &lt;binding&gt;"
 author: rick-anderson
-description: "Overview The &lt;binding&gt; element of the &lt;bindings&gt; element allows you to configure the information required for requests to communicate with a Web..." ms.author: iiscontent
+description: "Overview The &lt;binding&gt; element of the &lt;bindings&gt; element allows you to configure the information required for requests to communicate with a Web..." ms.date: 09/26/2016 ms.assetid: 7cefb7df-ea23-4d81-b5a7-ebaff5d5028a msc.legacyurl: /configreference/system.applicationhost/sites/sitedefaults/bindings/binding msc.type: config
-manager: soshir
-ms.date: 09/26/2016
-ms.topic: article
-ms.assetid: 7cefb7df-ea23-4d81-b5a7-ebaff5d5028a
-ms.technology: iis-config
-ms.prod: iis
-msc.legacyurl: /configreference/system.applicationhost/sites/sitedefaults/bindings/binding
-msc.type: config
 ---